Alverok/AI-Venture/README.md

 ### 🤝 | Acknowledgments
 Thanks to **Google Cloud**, **Kaggle**, and the **Gen AI Capstone Team** for providing this incredible learning opportunity and support throughout the project!

----

-### 📌 | License
-MIT License.
-Free to use, modify, and distribute with attribution.